bioexcel/qmmm_bpg/docs/system_preparation/selecting_qm_atoms.rst

 Dealing with breaking bonds
 ---------------------------

-Across the boundary between QM and MM atoms the broken bonds have to be deal with correctly.
-In CP2K this involves adding link atoms where the dangling QM bond is capped.
+When the boundary between the QM and MM region breaks a covalent bond, this bond has to be treated with care.
+CP2K offers some alternatives.
+One of the most simple is adding a link atom to saturate the valence of the QM dangling atom.
 More about this can be found in the QMMM input part of the guide.
-The boundary between the QM and MM part should not be arbitrarily chosen, as to avoid charge transfer between the QM and MM parts.
-Based on this breaking a C-C bond is usually a good choice.
+To avoid spurious polarisations at the boundary between the QM and MM part, the bonds to be cut should not be chosen arbitrarily.
+When possible, one should break only C-C bonds, due to their symmetry and the total absence of electronegativity.

-The bonds can be identied through visualisation, e.g. with vmd or other pdb viewer, or by observation of the pdb file.
-You should first find the residues within the QM region which are bonded to residues which are treated without QM.
+The bonds can be identified via visual inspection, e.g. with vmd or another pdb viewer, or by observation of the pdb file.
+You should first find the residues within the QM region which are bonded to residues treated without QM.
 Within these residues you can then find the C-C bond to break, and record the atomic indexes of the QM and MM C atoms.
 These will be needed to correctly treat a QM-MM bond in CP2K (see section).